Die Beautiful: Sequel

 It was announced that a sequel was in production to be a 12-part spin-off television series to be aired on Cignal Play entitled Born Beautiful with Paolo Ballesteros reprising his role and Martin del Rosario picking up the role of Barbs which was originally portrayed by Christian Bables.
-Instead, the producers decided to make it into a full-length film with majority of the story focusing on Barbs.
+Instead, the producers decided to make it into a full-length film with the majority of the story focusing on Barbs.

-A musical adaptation of the film, titled Die Beautiful: The Musical is scheduled to be released in 2025.
+A musical adaptation of the film, titled Die Beautiful: The Musical, is scheduled for release in 2026.
+Drag Race Philippines alumni Maxie Anderson and Viñas Deluxe are double-cast to star as the lead Trisha.